 SOU provides a variety of programs and campaigns for the purpose of promoting awareness of dating violence, domestic violence, sexual assault, and stalking.
-These prevention efforts are provided to faculty, students, and staff on issues of Title IX, the Violence Against Women Act, and the Clery Act.
-During the summer Raider Orientation and Registration events, Campus Public Safety, University Housing, Student Health and Wellness Center staff, and members of the Office of the Dean of Students provide information to incoming students and their families about the resources and climate on campus.
-In 2022, there were two days with panels entitled "Learning to fly: Transitioning to SOU" where these University departments answered questions and provided tips on how new students could acclimate to our campus safely.
-More than 200 new students and their families attended these sessions.
+These prevention efforts are provided to faculty, students, and staff on issues of Title IX, the Violence Against Women Act, and the Clery Act..